AnnaKarapetyan/Image-Classification-With-and-Without-NN/README.md

 ## Why was SGD not accurate?

-SGD (Stochastic Gradient Descent) is a simple model.
-It works well on easy problems, but CIFAR-10 images are complex.
-SGD could not learn all the patterns in the images.
+SGD (Stochastic Gradient Descent) is a  linear model, so it could not separate the complex patterns in CIFAR-10 images.
+This lack of nonlinearity made it less accurate compared to methods like SVC or XGBoost.
 That’s why its accuracy was low: **47%**.

 ---